iansinnott/iansinnott.github.io/source/_posts/2014-12-13-new-site-in-the-works.md

 ---
-title: "New Site in the Works"
+title: New Site in the Works
 ---

 One of my personal projects recently has been completely redesigning my website.
 Well, I'm excited to say it's coming along quite nicely.
 Here is a preview of the new look: